 I have two words for you…browned butter.
-They’re the highlight of this recipe, and they’re what give these Pecan Praline Cookies their absolutely irresistible brown sugar flavor.
+They’re the highlight of this recipe, and they’re what give these Pecan Praline Cookies their absolutely irresistible browned butter frosting.
 I’ve had this recipe for many years, but up until this past week, it had been a while since I made them.
 Once again I’m reminded of just HOW good they are, and I don’t think I’ll be making that mistake again!

 Pecan Praline Cookies